TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 ```

 #definition(sub : "Radix Sort")[
-  Radix sort is a sorting algorithm which sorts a list of integers digit by digit, starting from the least significent digit; mantaining stablity in subsequent sorts.
+  Radix sort is a sorting algorithm which sorts a list of integers digit by digit, starting from the least significant digit; maintaining stability in subsequent sorts.
 ]
 For example, if we had to sort:
 $